 Easy, 0.1 miles out and back

 You hear about search-and-rescue missions in Colorado’s backcountry, but rescues on a 0.1-mile walking path?
 At Helen Hunt Falls, this is a common occurrence.
 Year after year, visitors slip and plummet down the 35-foot cascade — and not all make it out alive.
-Though heavily trafficked during the day, nighttime hikers have heard strange voices, perhaps belonging to those whose lives have been lost.
+Though the area is heavily trafficked during the day, nighttime hikers have heard strange voices, perhaps belonging to those whose lives have been lost.
 If you’d rather not antagonize the dead, check out these less spooky waterfalls near Denver instead.

 Kokopelli Trail to Horsethief Bench